-The UnAmericans, stories by Molly Antopol
+The UnAmericans: Stories by Molly Antopol

-There’s a literary lineage to the strands of Jewish American literary tradition, contemporary and classic—Isaac Bashevis Singer, Grace Paley, Michael Chabon, Nathan Englander, Nicole Krause.
-That breadth of influence might seem impossible in a single collection, but the eight stories in Molly Antopol’s collection, based on her own family history, bring together characters and voices across generations of family, and the Jewish literary tradition.
+There’s a literary lineage to the strands of Jewish American literary tradition, contemporary and classic—Isaac Bashevis Singer, Grace Paley, Michael Chabon, Nathan Englander, Peter Orner, Nicole Krause.
+That breadth of influence might seem impossible in a single collection, but the eight stories in Molly Antopol’s collection, based on her own family history, bring together characters and voices across generations of family, and the Jewish American literary tradition.

-The tensions between the old world and the new, ancestor and descendant, the immigrant and the assimilated finds traction in these stories set in locations from Los Angeles to Tel Aviv to Eastern Europe, and the former Belarus, the home of Antopol’s ancestors.
+The tensions between the old world and the new, ancestor and descendant, the immigrant and the assimilated find traction in these stories set in locations from Los Angeles to Tel Aviv to Eastern Europe, and the former Belarus, the home of Antopol’s ancestors.
 As Dwight Garner wrote, “These ancestors are judging them from their graves.”

 For each of these characters, the past shapes the present.
 Whether young or old, new immigrant or assimilated grandchild, they grapple with family and circumstance.
 There is the influence of the Old World, the changes brought by assimilation and difference, and cultural confrontations that occur in everything from radical politics to art to love and marriage.
 There’s a beautiful, and characteristic, tension that comes from generational stance and lived experience.
 What can the younger know of their ancestors’ lives, and the elders of their grandchildren?
-The first lines to “My Grandmother Tells Me This Story,” places the differences in perfect order:
+The first lines of “My Grandmother Tells Me This Story” places the differences in perfect order: